 What are managed identities for Azure resources?

 - You don't need to manage credentials.
-Credentials are not even accessible to you.
+Credentials aren’t even accessible to you.

-- You can use managed identities to authenticate to any resource that supports Azure Active Directory authentication including your own applications.
+- You can use managed identities to authenticate to any resource that supports Azure AD authentication, including your own applications.

-- Managed identities can be used without any additional cost.
+- Managed identities can be used at no extra cost.

 Managed identities for Azure resources is the new name for the service formerly known as Managed Service Identity (MSI).